-In order for an alien spouse to qualify for Adjustment of Status they must be legally married to a U.S. Citizen and fall under one of the following categories:
+In order for an undocumented spouse to qualify for Adjustment of Status they must be legally married to a U.S. Citizen and fall under one of the following categories:

 1. Be present in the U.S., in status, under a valid visa or;

 2. Have been legally admitted into the country, meaning having entered the U.S. on the Visa Waiver Program or a valid visa and overstayed (Exceptions apply for those that entered under J Visas or as a Crew Member) or;